Skip to content

 Blog Header Template-Bella Groves-August 2 2022

-How to Discuss a Major Life Event with a Person Living from Dementia
+How to Discuss a Major Life Event with a Person Living with Dementia

 For some reason, people have an instinctual response to lie to a person living with dementia.
 People don’t want to upset a person with dementia, confuse them, or, in some cases, simply take the time to discuss difficult topics with them, so they instead tell little white lies or “therapeutic lies.”